Home PowerPoint Photoshop Photos Other Studio Info

 The next time you run Illustrator, you'll find a Windows | SymmetryWorks option in the menu.
 You'll also see a floating SymmetryWorks palette and a SymmetryWorks option in the Object menu.

-The steps detailed in the rest of this review work identically for both the Windows or Mac versions of SymmetryWorks -- for this tutorial, I am using the Windows version.
+The steps detailed in the rest of this review work identically for both the Windows and Mac versions of SymmetryWorks.
+For this tutorial, I am using the Windows version.

 Back